<- Back

 • Nordea 1 – Global Climate and Environment Fund

-Investing in an environmentally conscious way doesn't just grow your money; it's also a beneficial choice for the future.
+Investing ecologically not only helps grow your money but is also a beneficial choice for the future.
 Here's why:

-• A diversified investment portfolio: By focusing on future-oriented sectors such as renewable energies, clean technologies, or sustainable infrastructure, investors can diversify their holdings and benefit from rapidly growing markets.
+• A diversified investment portfolio: By focusing on future sectors such as renewable energies, clean technologies, or sustainable infrastructure, investors can diversify their investments and benefit from rapidly growing markets.

 • Reduced long-term risks: Polluting companies are increasingly constrained by strict regulations.
 By choosing sustainable investments, these risks are avoided, and investments are directed towards companies better prepared for the future.